South Eastern Regional College: Campuses

 In addition to these main campuses, smaller campuses are also located in Newcastle, Ballynahinch and Holywood with multiple out-centers throughout the province.

+Some SERC campuses have hair and beauty salons and restaurants that are open to the public.

-Courses available
+Courses

-The college offers a range of full-time and part-time' courses and has over 30,000 students and over 1,000 members of staff.

-Courses are available in a wide range of subjects at a further education or higher education level.
+The college offers full-time and part-time' courses and has over 13,000 students and over 800 members of staff.
+Courses are available in a range of subjects at a further education or higher education level.
 There are also many part-time leisure courses which run in the evening, for example Holiday Spanish, Tai Chi, Painting For Pleasure or Baking Breads.

-SERC also runs a range of Apprenticeships and Higher Level Apprenticeships.
+SERC also runs Apprenticeships and Higher Level Apprenticeships.

-Commercial Interests

-SERC has a wide range of facilities that are available to rent.
-The three hair & beauty salons and three restaurants are open to the public to book.